tiiuae/ghaf/README.md

-Documentation for TII SSRC Common Tech
+Documentation for TII SSRC Secure Technologies - Ghaf framework
 =============

 This is a source repository for https://tiiuae.github.io/ghaf/overview.html.

-The Ghaf project is free and open source.
+The Ghaf project is an open source framework for enhancing secrurity through compartmentalization on edge devices.
 You can find the source code that we use in the following repositories:

 * https://github.com/tiiuae/build-configurations
 * https://github.com/tiiuae/sbomnix